dmbarbour/wikilon/docs/ApplicationModel.md

         type PR s = s → 1 + (s * PR s)                  P+Retry
         type PRC s = List of (s → 1 + (s * PRC s))      PR+Concurrency

 By introducing retry, a process can explicitly await state changes without a busy-wait loop.
 By modeling concurrent operations via collections of processes, we support non-determinism (scheduling within list is unspecified), and we can model process life cycles (spawning processes, termination via empty list).

 Some other weaknesses can be addressed by focusing on the state model `s`.
 If our state model is logically monotonic in nature, we can reason more readily about behavior in the face of non-determinism.
-Hierarchical structure could simplify routing and distributed partitioning.
-Invariants could be protected by modeling an abstract data type with a constrained API.
+Use of accelerated state models, such as KPNs, could support distributed and parallel computing.
+State invariants could be protected by modeling `s` as an abstract data type with a constrained API.

-Although the general idea seems promising, it's too high level to use directly.

-## Mobile Process Objects

-We can model a process as having a location on a stateful tape, grid, or network.
-In each step, the process could observe and manipulate "local" states, update its own state, and optionally navigate.
-We can also extend the model to processes with multiple locations - two fingers on the same tape, or on two separate tapes, logically pinching spaces together like a wormhole.

-The main advantage of this over state sharing processes is that we could distribute our grid or network across a physical machines to improve parallelism (assuming the process objects are also well distributed).
-The weaknesses of state sharing processes still apply.
+The main weakness is that there is no built-in coordination between processes.
+Each process obtains exclusive control of the state, and any coordination must be represented within the model itself.
+Also, there's no effective means to make this system observably deterministic.

 ## Behavioral Programming

-In [behavioral programming](http://www.wisdom.weizmann.ac.il/~bprogram/), our processes don't directly manipulate state.
-Instead, multiple processes - called behaviors - will automatically coordinate to compute a sequence of events.
-A behavior will suppress events, propose events, observe events, and potentially spawn new behaviors.
-Upon occurrence of an awaited event, a behavior's state may change.
-In simplest form, we might model this as:
+In [behavioral programming (BP)](http://www.wisdom.weizmann.ac.il/~bprogram/), processes don't directly manipulate state.
+Instead, concurrent processes - called behaviors - will automatically coordinate to compute a sequence of events.
+Each behavior can suppress events, propose events, observe events, and potentially terminate or spawn concurrent behaviors.
+In a purely functional system, we might model this as:

-        type B e = (List of e * (e → 1 + List of (B e)))
+        type B e = e → 1 + (S e)

-That is, each behavior is proposing a list of events and also provides a function to either suppress a proposed event or spawn a set of behaviors if that event is accepted.
-To be accepted, an event must be accepted by all coordinating behaviors.
-This idea could reasonably be extended with partial events, weighted events, or multiple event channels.

-I think this is interesting, but it seems difficult to integrate with real IO.

-## Message-Passing Models

-Message-passing systems are easy to model and implement.
-In each step a machine will receive one message, compute a finite set of output messages, and update its private state.
-Messages are addressed to specific machines can contain arbitrary values.
-Unlike actors model, we do not assume the ability to spawn new machines - but we could model that as an effect.

-        type Machine    = Message → (Machine * Queue of Message) type Message    = Address * Content
-        type Network    = Map of Address to Machine * Queue of Message
+        type S e = (Set of e) * (Set of (B e))

-An application would be represented as a set of machines within a network.
-An implementation can readily partition the network of virtual machines across multiple physical machines.
-Distributed performance would rely on empirical determination of 'cliques' (groups of machines that mostly communicate internally).
-Effects and external outputs are represented by sending messages to addresses outside the network.
-But there are some issues:

-* Message arrival order is generally non-deterministic.
-This generally requires a lot of overhead for coordination protocols.
-This could be ameliorated by assuming a "friendly" network that preserves batching and order of messages between any two machines.

-* Messages will usually include a reply-to address.
-Unfortunately, this entangles machines and messages within a specific network.
-We cannot casually identify or rewrite addresses embedded within a message body.
-We cannot compose two networks that might have overlapping machine addresses.
-Relative addresses would not preserve meaning when tasks are refactored or delegated to subordinate machines.

-For the latter reason, I'm hesitant to favor any model relying on first-class object identity.
-Yet message-passing would be an easy path to useful real world systems.
+Our system has a set of proposed events and a set of behaviors.
+Each behavior has an opportunity to either suppress or accept an event.
+Upon acceptance, we will compute a next set of proposed events and behaviors.
+An event is accepted only if all behaviors in the current system accept it, and our next system is the union of next events and behaviors.
+External agents could interfere with this system by injecting new behaviors or events, or by selecting a non-deterministic "next" event after we filter the rejected events.

+Although behavioral programming uses the word "event", the value could feasibly represent a system state.
+Doing so would offer similar advantages as state-sharing processes.
+We can also support "soft" coordination models, e.g. by including a score upon acceptance, or representing sets as priority-ordered lists.

+## Multi-Variable Behavioral Programming

+For large systems, we need fine-grained state and behaviors.

+Assume our state or event is represented by a collection of single-assignment shared variables.
+Concurrent behaviors will observe and assign subsets of variables.
+A potential API:

+        get : Label a → m a
+        set : Label a → a → m 1
+        alt : m a → m a → m a
+        fail : ∀ a . m a

+Use of `alt` allows for non-deterministic decisions.

+To model stateful behaviors, we might loop or enable access to history:

+        type B = List of (m B)      STATEFUL LOOP hist : Label a → m a        STATEFUL HISTORY

+Access to historical information is more convenient in context of live software updates, job control, state accessibility, etc..
+Loops, especially with concurrency, tend to be opaque and escape the thumb of human users.
+In case of access to history, we might assume a low-priority optional behavior of form `hist label >>= set label` to preserve unassigned variables across time-steps by default, plus a `reset` function to drop variables.

+To support priority explicitly, we could prioritize `alt` by including a number that heuristically indicates how much weight we should associate with the first option above the second.
+To support scratch-spaces for computations and composition of applications, we could also support a hierarchical state model with subdirectories, e.g. `in : Directory → m a → m a`.
+For concurrent operations, we can safely add a `fork` operation due to single-assignment restrictions.

+The main weakness of this model is that it results easily in combinatorial explosions of possible solutions.
+This seems to be a fundamental issue, unavoidable for fine-grained state.
+It can be mitigated by prioritized choice.

 # Second Class Models

+Although these aren't suitable as a foundation for *general* applications, they could still be useful and interesting.

 ## Expressive Spreadsheets